cg-tuwien/VulkanLaunchpadStarter/README.md

 ### macOS

 - Download and install [Xcode](https://apps.apple.com/us/app/xcode/id497799835) from the Mac App Store!
   - Install the `Xcode Command Line Tools` by executing `xcode-select --install` from command line.
-This will install `Git` to your system.
+This will install `Git` on your system.
 - Download and install one of the latest [Vulkan SDKs for MacOS](https://vulkan.lunarg.com/sdk/home#mac)!
 (At time of writing, the most recent version is 1.3.236.0.)
   - _Note:_ If you are using a Mac which runs on Apple silicon, it could happen that a popup asks you to install Rosetta.
 Please confirm, even though we are going to use native Apple silicon libraries throughout development.
   - _Important:_ Make sure to tick the box called `System Global Installation` during installation so the Vulkan SDK can be found by the system.